EasonChan236/nba_trade_engine_ReactJS/README.md

 # NBA Trade Engine

-This is the course project for CSE 134B at UCSD, Web Client Languages.
+This is the course project for CSE 134B(Web Client Languages), Winter 2018.
 The project is finished in React.JS and with CSS and Bootstrap

 ## Getting Started